For detailed information on all federal loans go to StudentAid.gov.

 |Graduate/Professional (MSN-FNP, MBS, MSPS & AEODO*)||$138,500 (no more than $65,500 subsidized)|

 |Graduate/Health Professional (Pharmacy & DMD)||$224,000 (no more than $65,500 subsidized)|

-*AEODO/MBA is not eligible for Health Professional limits because residents receive a post-doctoral certificate in Orthodontics and a Master in Business Administration.
+*AEODO is not eligible for Health Professional limits because residents receive a post-doctoral certificate in Orthodontics.

 - These are credit based loans in the student’s name.
 Private/alternative loans are available to all students who can be approved by a lender.

 - To apply, choose a lender you prefer and apply directly with them.
+You can use FastChoice (link below) to help you choose a lender.
 Students in Utah should select Nevada to find Roseman University.
 You must reapply each year you want the loan.

 - The amount is not to exceed the student’s Cost of Attendance minus the student’s other financial aid.

 - Interest rates vary from lender to lender.
 Some lenders may require the student to maintain Satisfactory Academic Progress (SAP).
 It is the student’s responsibility to understand the lender’s criteria when borrowing a private/alternative loan.